nmantani/FileInsight-plugins/README.txt

 Please get it from https://github.com/VirusTotal/yara-python or execute "c:\Python27\python.exe -m pip install yara-python" .

-You can install all required Python modules with the following command. c:\Python27\python.exe -m pip install -r requirements.txt
+You can install some of required Python modules with the following command. c:\Python27\python.exe -m pip install -r requirements.txt

 Customization:
 For the "Send to" plugin, please edit "Misc operations\send_to.json" to run your favorite programs.

-List of plugins (62 plugins):
+List of plugins (66 plugins):
 * Basic operations
   * Copy to new file
     Copy selected region (the whole file if not selected) to new file